8

 1

 • Good points.
 I don't think the pad fell off though.
 1) The brakes felt like they were slowly having weird symptoms over the course of a few weeks, as the pad wore through to the metal underneath, and 2) once we were full metal on metal and had a solid scraping sound, I could hear the brake pad was almost continually contacting the rotor even when the brakes were not pressed.
 It sounded like a slightly warped rotor with the scrape scrape scrape sound as the wheel rotated with the brakes not pressed.
 That seems to validate the idea the slide pins were stuck and the pad was always contacting.
-Mar 31, 2022 at 0:46
+Commented Mar 31, 2022 at 0:46

 0